Appdynamics/NumberGuess/README.md

 A simple Android game where the user guesses a number between 1 and 20.
 Use this as an exercise to learn how to instrument an Android application with AppDynamics Mobile Real User Monitoring (MRUM).

+Play the game by opening a terminal window and launching the Python webserver (`python WebServer.py`) which serves up random numbers as plain text via HTTP.
+Clean, build, and launch the Android app in an emulator.
+The default IP address in the `WebServer.py` file and Android app (`GuessNumberActivity`) might need to be changed for your environment.

-This version deliberately has no AppDynamics MRUM instrumentation except for the Constants class, where the AppDynamics key variable is stubbed out.
+This version deliberately has no AppDynamics MRUM instrumentation except for the `Constants` class, where the AppDynamics key (`APPD_KEY`) is stubbed out.
 This class is optional, but recommended.

 For more comprehensive information on AppDynamics mobile application instrumentation, see-